 - In a variation, characters in Homestuck whose dream selves are dead are forced into contact with the Horrorterrors instead of actually dreaming when they fall asleep.

-- In the animated series adaptation of The Neverending Story, one episode states that bag guys, along with some other creatures, don't dream.
+- One episode of The Neverending Story: The Animated Adventures of Bastian Balthazar Bux states that bag guys, along with some other creatures, don't dream.

 - Ninjago: Both Zane and P.I.X.A.L. have claimed that nindroids cannot dream, though in other episodes, they're shown to be perfectly capable of dreaming.
 In fact, Zane's prophetic dreams have been a plot point more than once.